cactacea/android/docs/GroupsApi.md

 # **leaveAccountFromGroup**
 > leaveAccountFromGroup(accountId, groupId)

-Leave this account from this group
+Leave a account from a group

 ### Example
 ```kotlin